 Willful failure or refusal without legal excuse on the part of a licensee as a contractor to prosecute a construction project or operation with reasonable diligence causing material injury to another constitutes a cause for disciplinary action.

 § 7120.
 Failure to pay money: false denial of claim

 Willful or deliberate failure by any licensee or agent or officer thereof, to pay any moneys, when due for any materials or services rendered in connection with his operations as a contractor, when he has the capacity to pay or when he has received sufficient funds therefor as payment for the particular construction work, project, or operation for which the services or materials were rendered or purchased constitutes a cause for disciplinary action, as does the false denial of any such amount due or the validity of the claim thereof with intent to secure for himself, his employer, or other person, any discount upon such indebtedness or with intent to hinder, delay, or defraud the person to whom such indebtedness is due.

-For a consultation call (310) 706-4134 or visit us on the web at constructiondefect.com to make an appointment.
+Speak with our construction defect attorneys, for a consultation call (310) 706-4134 or visit us on the web to make an appointment.

 Norton & Associates.
 Los Angeles Construction Defect and Real Estate Litigation Attorney.
 Experience.
 Excellence.
 Results.